Managing Electronic Component Obsolescence With a Unified Data Solution

 Supply Chain Visibility Early in the Design Process

-Looking at the PCB component supply chain early during design is the best way to prevent redesigns that can arise due to obsolescence.
+Looking at the PCB component supply chain early during design is the best way to prevent redesigns that can arise due to electronic component obsolescence.
 This helps you identify components that will soon reach the end of their lifecycle and adjust your sourcing strategy as necessary.
 You can then ensure that the components in your board will be sourceable once your board is sent off for manufacturing.

 Altium 365 makes this possible by providing supplier and lifecycle data to Altium Designer users through the Manufacturer Part Search panel.
 This feature is accessible in Altium Designer at all stages of the design process.
 A designer can search for verified parts, view souring information, download symbols and footprints, and spot obsolete components in a single window within Altium Designer.
 This integration between Altium Designer and Altium 365 is the ideal solution for managing component obsolescence throughout the design cycle.